The Redsky 5e Kickstarter is Over, but It's Not Too Late To Late Pledge!

 Wakewalkers are semi-flexible in the range of real versus fantasy names.
 A relatively uncommon but notable influence on Wakewalker first names is ancient Greek, such as in the case of High King Odiseas (“Oh-deh-sees”).
 In most cases, however, given names and clan names are fantasy constructions that favor the “k” and “g” sounds common to their language Kahr-Khottan, such as Underclan Varkoth.
 Honorific titles or titles related to a deed or occupation are often attached to Wakewalker names like Gekna Bone Scriver.

 Additionally, for Clan Kahr and affiliate underclans that hunt Deep Ones, a young Wakewalker does not earn their true ‘adult’ name until completing their first Wild Hunt.
 Until then, they are considered Isle Imps, and either go nameless, by pet monikers like “Boy” or “The Child Of…”, or a temporary name taken from a family member or heroic figure they aspire to grow as strong as.
-The vast majority of Wakewalkers are born biologically male, with a half-chance of their sex altering later in life.
-Should an adolescent Wakewalker who has previously completed the Wild Hunt later become biologically female, or choose to identify as neither sex, the option to pick a meaningful new name simply needs to be cleared with the clan’s shaman for proper oral recordkeeping.
+There is relatively little biological difference between young male and female Wakewalkers, with a spectrum of sex and gender characteristics developing at maturity.
+Should an adolescent Wakewalker who has previously completed the Wild Hunt later identify differently than how they present outwardly to their peers, the option to pick a meaningful new name simply needs to be cleared with the clan’s shaman for proper oral recordkeeping.
 The names of some notable figures in Dema’s history include:

 Prevag The Cunning